Chaotic diffusion of the fundamental frequencies in the Solar System: Conclusion

 We show several examples of how this result can be used for geological applications.
-First, the uncertainty of any astronomical frequency signal is fully quantified, so that, for example, a proper quantitative response can be now made for the question of how stable are the astronomical metronomes.
+First, the uncertainty of any astronomical frequency signal is fully quantified, so that, for example, a proper quantitative response can be given to the question of how stable the astronomical metronomes are.
 With this statistical framework, previous results from geological records beyond 60 Myr can also be interpreted with a more comprehensive approach.
-A more quantitative answer, not only about the possibility but also about the probability of occurrence of an astronomical signal in geological data can be made.
-Apart from these direct applications, a more systematic approach could fully make use of the density estimation of frequencies.
-The method TimeOpt by \cite{meyers2018}, for example, shows that it is possible to combine both the uncertainty from astronomical signals and geological records to derive an effective constraint for both.
+A more quantitative answer, not only about the possibility but also about the probability of the occurrence of an astronomical signal in geological data, can be made.
+Apart from these direct applications, a more systematic approach could make full use of the density estimation of frequencies.
+The method TimeOpt from \cite{meyers2018}, for example, shows that it is possible to combine the uncertainty from astronomical signals with geological records to derive an effective constraint for both.
 In fact, any similar Bayesian method could use the density estimation of frequencies as proper priors.

 \begin{appendix} \end{appendix}